Neural-Arena-DAO/docs/whitepaper/intro.md

 Leveraging features only present on the **Internet Computer**, our platform runs game matches **fully on-chain**, with NFT players utilizing their "artificial brains" (**neural networks**) to play against one another.

 In simple terms, Neural Arena is the ideal fusion of gaming, cryptocurrency, and AI.
-There's no empty promises, no false partnerships, no future plans of impossible to do AI on-chain, no "magic" web3 app that could perform much better in web2.
+There are no empty promises, no false partnerships, no plans of impossible to do AI on-chain, no "magic" web3 app that could perform much better in web2.

 ## TL;DR